-- Today, some viruses spread via infected USB flash drives - For a while, the U.S. Defense Department banned use of flash drives - People share them the way they used to share floppies - Systems aren't rebooted as frequently but many systems honor autorun.inf files on USB drives - For those that don't, use U2 flash drives they emulate a flash drive and a CD-ROM...
+- Today, some viruses spread via infected USB flash drives - For a while, the U.S. Defense Department banned use of flash drives - Stuxnet was injected and spread that way - People share them the way they used to share floppies - Systems aren't rebooted as frequently-but many systems honor autorun.inf files on USB drives - For those that don't, use U2 flash drives-they emulate a flash drive and a CD-ROM...